 Substantial growth in demand for ABET accreditation outside the United States creates an expanded need for Program Evaluators to serve on teams that travel to these locations.
 Pertinent rules include:

 - Evaluators must belong to an ABET member society, but may reside in any nation.

 - All ABET Experts must be able to read, write, speak and listen to English with a high degree of competence and clarity, and must have an understanding of the governance structure and decision processes typical of higher education institutions in the United States.

-- The initial visit by all Program Evaluators (PEVs) shall be to an institution located in the United States.
+- The initial visit by all program evaluators shall be to an institution located in the United States.

-- Subsequent PEV assignments will be based on: prior performance, conflict of interest declarations, schedule availability, individual willingness to accept a non-U.S. assignment, team balance between academic, industry and government representatives, and the match of subject expertise of the evaluator to the characteristics of the program being reviewed.
+- Subsequent program evaluator assignments will be based on: prior performance, conflict of interest declarations, schedule availability, individual willingness to accept a non-U.S. assignment, team balance between academic, industry and government representatives, and the match of subject expertise of the evaluator to the characteristics of the program being reviewed.

-- ABET does not have a cadre of PEVs who will concentrate their volunteer service within a particular region.
+- ABET does not have a cadre of program evaluators who will concentrate their volunteer service within a particular region.

 ABET Program Evaluator Competency Model

 Successful program evaluators exhibit the knowledge, skills, and attitudes listed below in the ABET Program Evaluator Competency Model and are evaluated against these competencies after each assigned program evaluation.

 - Demonstrates required technical credentials for the position